berendgort/agentic-identity/documents/branding.md

 ---

+## 🕵️ Stealth Job Search Strategy

+⚠️ **CRITICAL:** You're still employed - everything must look like professional development, not job hunting!

+### What's Safe:
+- ✅ Posting technical content about your expertise
+- ✅ Side projects framed as research/hobby
+- ✅ Contributing to open source (always professional)
+- ✅ Writing blog posts (knowledge sharing)
+- ✅ Adding skills to LinkedIn gradually
+- ✅ Engaging with technical community
+- ✅ Showcasing papers and research

+### What's Risky:
+- ⚠️ Connecting with LOTS of people at one company suddenly
+- ⚠️ Changing LinkedIn headline dramatically overnight
+- ⚠️ Posting about "new opportunities" or "exciting changes"
+- ⚠️ Asking publicly about jobs at specific companies
+- ⚠️ Updating "Open to Work" status
+- ⚠️ Engaging ONLY with target companies

+### When to Apply (Timing Strategy):

+**Before Applying (Weeks 1-6):**
+- Build technical visibility (projects, blog posts, contributions)
+- Gradual LinkedIn updates (add skills, featured section)
+- Natural engagement with community
+- No obvious signals of job hunting

+**Week 7-8: Start Applications (Discreetly):**
+- Apply directly on company websites (not LinkedIn "Easy Apply")
+- Reach out to recruiters via email/LinkedIn DM (private)
+- Get warm intros through private messages
+- Don't announce applications publicly

+**After You Have Offer(s):**
+- Give proper notice to current employer
+- THEN update LinkedIn, announce publicly
+- Thank current company graciously

+---

-## 🎯 Company-Specific Engagement
+## 🤝 Subtle Company Engagement

+**Goal:** Be on their radar without being obvious.

 ### DeepMind
-- [ ] Follow team members on LinkedIn
+- [ ] Follow a few key researchers (not all at once)
-- [ ] Engage with their blog posts/papers
+- [ ] Engage with their blog posts/papers (genuine technical comments)
-- [ ] Comment on their research releases
-- [ ] Share their work with your insights
+- [ ] Share their work when relevant to your interests
+- ✅ SAFE: Contributing to their open source, commenting on technical content
+- ❌ RISKY: Mass-connecting with DeepMind employees

 ### Meta
-- [ ] Engage with PyTorch announcements
+- [ ] Contribute to PyTorch (always professional)
-- [ ] Contribute to Meta open source projects
+- [ ] Engage with FAIR research releases
-- [ ] Comment on FAIR/Meta AI posts
+- [ ] Comment on technical Meta AI posts
-- [ ] Share Meta engineering blog insights
+- ✅ SAFE: Open source contributions, technical engagement
+- ❌ RISKY: "Love to work here" comments, obvious networking

 ### NVIDIA
-- [ ] Follow NVIDIA AI team
-- [ ] Engage with Triton/TensorRT content
+- [ ] Engage with Triton/TensorRT technical content
-- [ ] Share NVIDIA blog posts
-- [ ] Contribute to NVIDIA open source
+- [ ] Contribute to NVIDIA open source repos

-**Goal:** Be visible to these companies before you apply
+- [ ] Share NVIDIA blog posts with your technical insights
+- ✅ SAFE: Technical contributions, showcasing Triton expertise
+- ❌ RISKY: Tagging NVIDIA in job-seeking posts

+**Key Principle:** Everything should look like genuine technical interest, not job hunting.

 ---